tekumara/notes/ssh-agent.md

 ### Could not open a connection to your authentication agent

-If `ssh-add -l` on the remote host produces this error, check if the `SSH_AUTH_SOCK` env var has been set.
-If it hasn't been set:
+If `ssh-add -l` on the remote host produces this error, check if the `SSH_AUTH_SOCK` env var has been set correctly.
+If it has been set:

 1. Locally make sure `ForwardAgent yes` has been specified or `ssh -A` is used when connecting.
 1. Make sure the remote host [allows SSH agent forwarding](https://developer.github.com/v3/guides/using-ssh-agent-forwarding/#your-system-must-allow-ssh-agent-forwarding)